-The Teach Preschool Children’s Studio is a small, private preschool owned and operated by Deborah J. Stewart, M. Ed.
+The Teach Preschool Children’s Studio is my own small, private preschool.

 The Outdoor Classroom The outdoor classroom provides a terrific view of the surrounding woods and a wonderful environment for the discovery and exploration of our natural environment.
 The children explore core concepts in the areas of science and nature through sensory play and exploration.

-Deborah uses the studio to teach young children, observe their learning, and then draw upon these experiences to write about the latest trends, activities, philosophies, and teaching practices she applies in her own early childhood educational practices.
+I started my children’s studio to teach young children, observe their learning, and then draw upon these experiences to write about the latest trends, activities, philosophies, and teaching practices I apply in my own early childhood educational practices.

 Play is an important aspect of early learning and at the studio, intentional play is integrated throughout the learning experience.
-Intentional play allows your child to build his/her confidence and develop each of the core developmental skills necessary for future academic success.
+Intentional play allows the children to build confidence, the developmental skills, and core knowledge necessary for future school success.

 The Teach Preschool Children’s Studio environment is set up to explore the great outdoors as well as enjoy the traditional indoor classroom hands-on experiences.
-Your child will rotate to both an indoor and outdoor environment each day and receive quality, age appropriate instruction and guidance as he or she explores each learning area.
+The children rotate to both an indoor and outdoor environment each day and receive quality, age appropriate instruction and guidance as he or she explores each learning area.